 Those sedate onlookers in the street could be normal folks and we wouldn’t know the difference.
 But as our uncertainty mounts, these people seem increasingly covert, like walkie talkies come out as soon as the camera passes them.
 They seem to know where the camera is, and divert its suspicions as they would our eyes; we start to wonder if there are any real people left.
 People are rarely changed into invaders on-screen.
 The transformation occurs behind doors, when people are asleep and the camera is somewhere else (later, we might see one of those garbage trucks go by, and wonder if anyone is inside).
 The fear of what we can’t see creeps in from every border of the frame.
 It feels like even a single cut away, a single moment of a character in another room or with someone else, can make them as good as dead to us and worse: as good as normal.
 It’s not just that we can’t tell the difference between humans and aliens: the difference starts to not even matter.

 The fear that some of us have of losing these nice things like our unchallenged unity as a people is unwarranted and Richter knows it: that’s all we’ll have left once we do!
 The camera continually follows that fear, stretching hallways and streets to leery infinities, throwing long shadows over the ground and around the famous architecture of this city of ideas.
 Every shot in this film is accounted for, and directed to enhance the spaces that the frame doesn’t reach, the true home of conspiracy in the movies (“What’s a conspiracy?” someone asks.
-David replies, “Everything”).
+Jack replies, “Everything”).
 The brilliant sound design inflames the feeling into a physical condition, reducing the score to a heartbeat, then accelerating it with piano runs and omniscient humming (this is Denny Zeitlin’s only score, a man who appropriately transitioned from a jazz pianist to a clinical psychiatrist and composed this film somewhere in between).
 The alien screams are like train brakes squealing mixed with battle cries and they’re scary in that way that thunder and rain are, and never stop being.
 When I felt scared in this film, I also felt like the scared part of me was ancient and fragile; the monkey in me was scared in this film.
 Matthew is not able to kill the pinkish new fetuses of his friends but he brings himself to destroy himself.
 Director Philip Kaufman, an auteur who has turned this trash into a self-image, makes an exhibition afraid of exhibitionism, a monster that is only as scary as we are, a hero that smashes his own face.

 At one point in this movie, an aged Kevin McCarthy, who played the lead in the original film, screams in the street that the world is coming to an end.
 You wonder if it's a clever nod to the old movie, or if we're pod people being replaced by different pod people.
 Even meta-details add to the mystique of this movie: every inch of it includes the question of what it means to be human, every nod and joke feels like the last we may ever make.